 We seek to protect your Personal Data from unauthorized access, use and disclosure using appropriate physical, technical, organizational and administrative security measures based on the type of Personal Data and how we are processing that data.
-We store information in paper-based files or electronic records in secure databases in the EEA, the U.S., and Australia (including trusted third-party storage providers).
+We store information in paper-based files or electronic records in secure databases in Europe, the U.S., and Australia (including trusted third-party storage providers).
 Personal Data may be collected in paper-based documents and converted to an electronic form for use or storage (with the original paper-based documents either archived or securely destroyed).
 We take reasonable steps to protect your personal information from misuse, interference and loss and from unauthorized access, modification or disclosure.
 We maintain physical security over paper and electronic data storage, such as through locks and security systems at our premises.
 We also maintain computer and network security; for example, we use firewalls (security measures for the Internet) and other security systems such as user identifiers and passwords to control access to our computer systems.
 The Services use industry standard Transport Layer Security (TLS) technology to allow for the encryption of Personal Data you provide to us.

 You should also help protect your data by appropriately selecting and protecting your password and/or other sign-on mechanism; limiting access to your computer or device and browser; and signing off after you have finished accessing your account.
 Although we work to protect the security of your account and other data that we hold in our records, please be aware that no method of transmitting data over the Internet or storing data is completely secure.